 As the dry-county rules in Texas have evolved, we've received our winery license and created Bella Vista Cellars.
 Bella Vista Cellars produces a range of Italian varietals, as well as blackberry wine, from the fruit off the Ranch.
 We are passionate about high-quality, fresh produce and products.
 We invite you to visit our tasting room to sample the olive oil, wine, and other gourmet foods available.

-Tour the first commercially producing olive grove and olive mill in the Hill Country.
+Tour the first commercially producing olive grove and olive mill in Texas.
 We provide guided tours offering a depth of historical and agricultural information, a leisurely walk through the orchard, a close-up view of the olive mill and allow you to participate in evaluating fresh, cold-press olive oils, gourmet foods and our hand-crafted wines.
-Tour are provided Saturdays at 10:00 AM and 1:00 PM and Sundays at 12:00 Noon.
+Tour are provided Saturdays at 1:00 PM and Sundays at 12:00 Noon.
 Tours last approximately 1 ½ hours and the fee is $15 per person (includes all tastings, wine tasting, etc.)

 We have pressed fresh olive oil every Fall (Sept to early Oct) since 2001 and look forward to another "fruitful" pressing this Fall.
 If you'd like to be notified of our upcoming pressing, and get a chance to taste "fresh off the press" oil or to participate in the age-old practice of picking olives, Consider joining our email list, here.